Musa-E/CS423-GroupProject/README.md

 ---

 ## Step 3:
-Once the files have been downloaded, you can proceed with one of two options.
-Option 1 involves using an emulator device and option 2 involves deploying the project to a connected and compatible android device.
+Once the files have been downloaded, you can proceed with one of two options.  !!!Option 1 involves using an emulator device and option 2 involves deploying the project to a connected and compatible Android device.

 ### Step 3.1 (Option 1):
 Navigate to the "Device Manager" menu.
 Looking at the closest above image, it is the button directly below the Gradle menu.
-From this menu, click on the plus sign in the top left, as shown here and select "Create Virtual Device".
+From this menu, click on the plus sign in the top left, as shown here, and select "Create Virtual Device".
 Do not worry about **Step 3.2** if you are using this option.

 <img width="164" alt="Device Manager menu with the Create Virtual Device button highlighted" src="https://github.com/user-attachments/assets/760b505d-61c0-4242-8be4-5530fa175cde">